Jaga266/widgets-collection/README.md

 }
 ```

-> Each widgets creates an instance for each monitor by default.
-You can configure this behaviour, read configuration for details.
+> Each widget creates an instance for each monitor by default.
+You can configure this behavior—read the configuration section for details.

-2. Start shell by typing `$ quickshell -c cwc` or `$ quickshell -dc cwc` to run as daemon.
+2. Start the shell by typing `$ quickshell -c cwc` or `$ quickshell -dc cwc` to run as a daemon.
-3. *\*optional\** Add the command above to system startup.
-For example in hyprland add `exec-once=quickshell -dc cwc` to your hyprland.conf
+3. **\*Optional\*** Add the command above to system startup.
+For example, in Hyprland, add `exec-once=quickshell -dc cwc` to your hyprland.conf.
-4. *\*optional\** Create an alias for better usability.
-For example in zsh add `alias -- cwc='quickshell -c cwc'` to your .zshrc
+4. **\*Optional\*** Create an alias for better usability.
+For example, in zsh, add `alias -- cwc='quickshell -c cwc'` to your .zshrc.

 ## Configuration

-You can configure widgets and appearance by changing `.json` files.
+You can configure widgets and their appearance by modifying `.json` files.
 Every config file supports hot-reload.

 ### Appearance Configuration